 FTER the entry of the Normans, some modifications are visible in the costume of the clergy, but in general they are by no means so great as in the other classes of the community, the religious and ecclesiastical forms retaining a certain permanence which was not shared by those of the temporal power.
 The Pontifical dress of an archbishop is exhibited in the accompanying plate taken from a MS. of the latter end of the twelfth century (MS. Reg.
 2. A. XXII.)
 Above his ancles we see the lower part of the long garment which was called the albe (alba).
-Over this is the tunic (tunica), fringed at the extremity.
-Then the dalmatic, richly ornamented, descending to the knees.
-Above all, is the chasuble (casula), thrown over the body and raised on the arms like a mantle, with a standing collar.
+Over this is the tunic (tunica), fringed at the Then the dalmatic, richly ornamented, descending to the extremity.
+Above all, is the chasuble (casula), thrown over the body and knees. raised on the arms like a mantle, with a standing collar.
 Hanging on the left arm, is the maniple, fringed at the end.
 The stole, stola, which hung from the shoulders, and descended nearly to the feet over the albe is not seen in this effigy.
 On the hands are the episcopal gloves; but the ring, which was properly placed on the middle, appears here on the second finger.
 He wears boots, caliga, highly embroidered, which reached to the knees.
-Behind the mitre we perceive distinctly the two vittle or infula, hanging down one on each side.
-The two marks which generally distinguish the archbishop from the bishop, are the pall (pallium), or narrow label, running round the shoulders and hanging down before and behind, made of with a cross, which he held instead of the hooked pastoral staff of the inferior prelate.
+Behind the mitre we perceive distinctly the two vittæ or infulæ, hanging down one on each side.
+The two marks which generally distinguish the archbishop from the bishop, are the pall (pallium), or narrow label, running round the shoulders and hanging down before and behind, made of white wool, spotted with purple crosses; and the crosier, or staff headed with a cross, which he held instead of the hooked pastoral staff of the inferior prelate.